asriram1/Vehicle_Detection_Using_Raspberry_Pi/README.md

 Purchase the affordable [kit](https://www.vilros.com/shop/raspberry-pi-kits/raspberry-pi-zero-w-basic-starter-kit/)

-# Hardware Component Setup
+## Hardware Component Setup

 1).
 Download OpenCv on Raspberry Pi.

-To download OpenCV on Raspberry Pi, we used the help provided in- https://docs.opencv.org/3.4.1/d7/d9f/tutorial_linux_install.html
+To download OpenCV on Raspberry Pi, we used the help provided in - https://docs.opencv.org/3.4.1/d7/d9f/tutorial_linux_install.html

 2).
 Recording video using Raspberry Pi Camera NoiR

 To record the video using the Raspberry Pi, we first had to connect a camera to the pi.
 After this was connected we had to create a script using Python to record a video for 10 seconds.

-# Software Component Setup
+## Software Component Setup

 1).
 Detecting Cars on the video recorded using code provided by Azfal Saan.
 This file is labeled ```countcar.py``` on our wiki.

-# Running the Code
+## Running the Code

 1).
 Ensure to install numpy using ```pip install numpy```